-Abdallah Banda Abakaer Nourain ("Banda") is a member of the Zaghawa tribe of Sudan, and is believed to be in his mid-forties.
-He was born in Wai, Dar Kobe, in North Darfur, and is the current Commander-in-Chief of the Justice and Equality Movement (JEM) Collective-Leadership, one of the components of the United Resistance Front.
+Bahr Idriss Abu Garda ("Abu Garda") is a member of the Zaghawa tribe of Sudan, and is believed to be in his early forties.
+He was born in Nana, North Darfur, and is the current Chairman and General Co-ordinator of Military Operations for the United Resistance Front.